-To choose a flattering shutter shade, stay in the same color family as your home’s siding, brick or stone for a more subtle choice.
+Get in touch with a shutters supplier and choose a flattering shutter shade, stay in the same color family as your home’s siding, brick or stone for a more subtle choice.
 If you are considering selling your home, avoid bright, bold hues that set it apart.
 Although a pop of color on the front door is a welcome sight, bold shutters are not seen as attractive to many buyers.
 For dark-colored homes, consider a shutter color a few shades lighter than the exterior.
 For lighter-exterior homes, choose a shutter color a few shades darker.
 Try not to go more than a few shades darker than the shutter color.
 For example, a white shutter that is painted black will absorb exponentially more of the sun’s rays, heating it to a temperature it may not be designed to withstand, and causing unsightly warping.

 After finishing the porch and shutter upgrades, turn your attention to the front door.
 Now is your time to stand apart from the crowd.
 Adding a vibrant pop of color with a bright front door will instantly revive the look of your home—a trendy addition to curb appeal.
 When choosing the color, allow your personality to shine.
 Bright colors such as green and teal draw the eye; red is a bold choice for a variety of exteriors.
 White and black are classic colors which can pop without being gaudy.
 If you want a safer, cohesive exterior, opt to paint your front door the same color as the shutters.